 MAPS™ can be configured as server-side application, to enable remote controlling through multiple command-line based clients.
-Supported clients include Java, VBScripts, TCL, Python and others.
+Supported clients include Python and Java.
+Python is supported over all protocols as a standard and Java over limited protocols.
 The MAPS™ APIs allows for programmatic and automated control over all MAPS™ platforms.
 Each MAPS™ server can receive multiple client connections and offer independent execution to each client.
 Likewise, a single client can connect to multiple MAPS™ servers, including servers running different protocols, permitting complex cross-protocol test cases.

 Client provides a simple scripting language, with programming facilities such as looping, procedures, and variables.
 The Client application includes a MapsClientIfc.dll file, a packaged library that enables communication with the Server from the client environment.
 The advantage of such communication enables user to control MAPS™ by sending commands and receiving responses in a scripting language already familiar with many users.

 Clients can remotely perform all functions such as start testbed setup, load scripts, and profiles, apply user events such as send digits/file/tones, detect digits/file/tones, dial, originate call, terminate call, start and stop traffic and so on.
 User can also generate and receive calls through commands.
 This client application is distributed along with MAPS™ Server application.